Optimal Prediction Using Expert Advice and Randomized Littlestone Dimension: Open Questions

 How about for other values of $n,k$?
 Br\^anzei and Peres~\cite{branzei2019online} have the state-of-the-art bounds in the regime $k \ll \log n$, but we are not aware of any results in other regimes, e.g.\ when $k=\Theta(\log n)$.
 As a matter of fact, to the best of our knowledge, even the leading asymptotic terms in the regime $k=\Theta(\log n)$ were unknown prior to this work (we included them in the full version of this work \cite{FullVersion}).

 \paragraph{Proper predictions and repeated game playing.} Consider the prediction using the expert advice problem, when the learner is restricted to predict with a convex combination of the experts.
 That is, at the beginning of each round (before seeing the advice of the $n$ experts), the learner picks a convex combination of the experts and predicts accordingly.
-What is the optimal expected number of mistakes in this game?\footnote{We answer this question only for the case $k=0$ in the full version of this paper \cite{FullVersion}.}
+What is the optimal expected number of mistakes in this game?\footnote{We answer this question only for the case $k=0$ in the full version of this paper \cite{FullVersion}.} The optimal algorithm for the hedge setting \cite{freund1997decision} was identified in \cite{abernethy2008optimal2}.

-The optimal algorithm for this problem was identified in \cite{abernethy2008optimal2}.
 We comment that this game can also be presented in the language of game theory: assume a repeated zero-sum game with $0/1$ values, where each round is played as follows: player~(i) chooses a (mixed) strategy and reveals it to player~(ii), who then replies with a strategy of his own.
 What is the optimal accumulated payoff that player~(i) can guarantee provided that she has $n$ strategies and that the sequence of strategies chosen by player~(ii) is such that player~(i) has a pure strategy that loses to at most $k$ of them?
 Proper predictions in the prediction with expert advice setting are equivalent to mixed strategies here.

 \fi